sangxiaonian/LiteRT-LM/kotlin/README.md

 The types for parameters annotated with `@ToolParam` can be `String`, `Int`, `Boolean`, `Float`, `Double`, or a `List` of these types (e.g., `List<String>`).
 Use nullable types (e.g., `String?`) to indicate nullable parameters.
-Set a default value to indicate that the parameters is optional, and mention the default value in the description in `@ToolParam`.
+Set a default value to indicate that the parameter is optional, and mention the default value in the description in `@ToolParam`.

 ##### Return Type